exakat/exakat/docs/Rules.rst

    <?php

-       // outside a loop : This won't compile
+       // outside a loop : This won't compile break 1;
-       'break 1;

        foreach($array as $a) {
-           'break 1; // Compile OK
+           break 1; // Compile OK

-           'break 2; // This won't compile, as this 'break is in one loop, and not 2 }
+           break 2; // This won't compile, as this break is in one loop, and not 2 }

        foreach($array as $a) {
            foreach($array2 as $a2) {
-               'break 2; // OK in PHP 5 and 7
+               break 2; // OK in PHP 5 and 7
            }
        }
    ?>